(If you are trying to figure out what to wear to a hip hop class, check this series out)

 This is my favorite dance outfit in the entire movie.
 She started off wearing some sort of midriff 3/4 top and then she pulls it over her head and makes it some kind of shrug and dons her orange sports bra.
 I just love the color combination of the orange and navy blue top and the camo pants.

-You can check out this short 2 minute clip of the cast and crew talking about the costumes on the set of Honey.
+You can check out this short 2 minute clip of the cast and crew talking about the hip hop style clothing on the set of Honey.
 The outfit is mentioned at 0:59 and you can see how she pulls the shirt over her head to create the shrug:

 Personally, although I love Honey’s entire outfit, I wouldn’t want to dance in heavy camo pants.
 I’d rather wear capri camo’s.
-Or for the ultimate comfort, nothing beats sweats!
-You can still achieve the camouflage look with these sweats:
+Or for the ultimate comfort, nothing beats yoga pants!
+You can still achieve the camouflage look with these yoga capri pants!

 As far as the top goes, I’m not too keen on revealing my entire midriff.
 I’d probably wear a racerback tank top.